 In 2019, Stephanie was appointed to the National Institutes of Health Advisory Board for Clinical Research, which serves as an advisory board to NIH Director Francis M. Collins, MD, PhD.
 She was appointed in 2009 to the Health Information Technology Committee of then-President Barack Obama’s Council of Advisors on Science and Technology, and she was named one of Maryland’s “Top 100 Women” by the Daily Record in 2008.
 She is a graduate of the University of Maryland, Baltimore County and earned her master’s in business administration from Loyola College Baltimore.

 OCIO Senior Staff

-Maria Russo oversees information technology (IT) strategy, management and delivery for the School of Medicine and serves as assistant vice chancellor and deputy university chief information officer.
-Before coming to the University, Russo was the executive director for Systems Integration with Kaiser Permanente.
-She has 20 years of experience in the health-care industry, most spent with large health systems.
+Jason Smith oversees information technology (IT) strategy, management and delivery for the School of Medicine and serves as assistant vice chancellor and deputy university chief information officer.

 Executive Assistant to the Vice Chancellor and CIO

-Maureen Fischer manages Vice Chancellor Welker’s schedule and all OCIO meetings and events.
+Maureen Fischer manages Vice Chancellor’s schedule and all OCIO meetings and events.

 Director- Organizational Change Management, Communications, and Governance

 Regina Sykes leads the OCIO communications team, directing project and service communications functions by providing strategic communications, branding, and media relations expertise for the OCIO and WashU IT.